+Alief ISD \$2,160.87

-Alief ISD City Of Houston \$2,160.87 \$929.38
+City Of Houston \$929.38

 Harris County \$1,101.08

 TOTAL \$4,191.33

 Class 2 - Secured Debt Of Ascentium Capital - Class 2 is impaired.
-The Secured Debt of Ascentium Capital consist of a security interest in sixty-five 30 cubic yard Roll-Off Containers.
+The Secured Debt of Ascentium Capital consist of an alleged security interest in sixty-five 30 cubic yard Roll-Off Containers.
 Ascentium has made an 1111(b) election to be fully secured.
-The Debtor has no direct liability on the debt.
-The Debtor never received delivery of all 65 containers, but currently has in its possession approximately 15 containers.
+The Debtor has no direct liability on the debt, and Ascentium collected \$20,000.00 post-petition pursuant to a garnishment action against one of the guarantors.
+The Debtor never received delivery of 65 containers, but currently has in its possession approximately 15 containers.
 The Debtor will transfer the containers in its possession to Ascentium in full satisfaction of the secured claim of Ascentium Capital.

 Class 3 - Secured Debt Of De Lage Landen Financial Services - Class 3 is impaired.
 The Secured Debt of De Lage Landen Financial Services consists of a debt of \$11,892.39 secured by a lien on a DP40K Caterpillar Pneumatic Forklift utilized by the Debtor that has a value of \$12,500.00.
-Upon confirmation of the

-Debtor's Plan, the debt will be deemed cured of all financial and non-financial defaults, and the instruments evidencing the Secured Debt will be modified, including the deletion of prepayment penalties and reporting obligations other than as provided in the Plan.
+Upon confirmation of the Debtor's Plan, the debt will be deemed cured of all financial and non-financial defaults, and the instruments evidencing the Secured Debt will be modified, including the deletion of prepayment penalties and reporting obligations other than as provided in the Plan.
 The claim of \$11,892.39 will be paid and amortized over 36 months at 4.50%, payable monthly in arrears, beginning on the first of the month, following the passage of the first full month after the Effective Date.
 (For example, if the Effective Date March 12, 2018, interest will begin to accrue on April 1, 2018, and the first monthly payment of principal and interest will be due May 1, 2018).
 The Secured Debt will retain all prepetition security interests, and will be released upon the final payment.
 All inconsistent provisions in the debt instruments will be null and void.
 Debtor will reserve the right to prepay any Class 3 Claim without penalty.